leorm2002/json-grid-viewer/README.md

 # JSON Grid Editor

-This extension allows you to get a better overview and edit the content of a JSON file by showing it in a resizable grid.
+Improved version of dutchigor:json-grid-viewer this extension allows you to get a view and edit the content of a JSON file by showing it in a resizable grid.

 ## Features
 - Interactive JSON editing capabilities